JohnEric-Creator/Predicting-Company-Bankruptcy-99-Accuracy-/README.md

 Comparing the following models:

-KNN
+KNN,
-SVM
+SVM,
-Naïve Bayes
+Naïve Bayes,
 Decision Tree
-Random Forest
+Random Forest,
-Extreme Gradient Boosting
+Extreme Gradient Boosting.

 To discern which will produce the best results on an unwieldly dataset with almost 100 attributes.